4d/4d-for-ios/docs/Custom-icons-GettingStarted.md

 </div>

-4D for iOS already provides number of icons from the Labels & Icons section for your Tables and Fields.
+4D for iOS already provides a number of icons in the Labels & Icons section for your tables and fields.

 ![Icon library](assets/custom-icons/icon-library.png)

-We want you to have the best app creation experience with 4D for iOS so now you can create and use you own icons in your iOS projects.
+We want you to have the best app creation experience with 4D for iOS, so now you can create and use you own icons in your iOS projects.

-Let see how to make that !
+Let see how to make them!